dj-26/Beyond-Quantum/README.md

 ## Concept

 Quantum theory is an unfinished story.
-Because of the so-called "[measurement problem](https://en.wikipedia.org/wiki/Measurement_problem)", no one knows if it is ultimately correct.
-Various alternative possibilities have been studied by scientists such as Einstein, Wigner, de Broglie to go beyond standard quantum theory formulated by scientists such as Bohr.
+Because of the "[measurement problem](https://en.wikipedia.org/wiki/Measurement_problem)", no one knows if it is the ultimate true theory of Nature.
+Various possibilities have been studied by scientists such as Einstein, Wigner, de Broglie to go beyond standard quantum theory formulated by scientists such as Bohr.

-In Beyond Quantum, these scientists come back live in a real-time strategy game setting!
-What's more, they embody features of nonlocality, determinism, consciousness-collapse, and tunnelling, to personify their own scientific thoughts and theories!
+In Beyond Quantum, these figures come back live in a real-time strategy game!
+What's more, they embody nonlocality, determinism, consciousness-collapse, and tunnelling, to personify the characteristic features of their scientific ideas.
+You are invited to join the story line to make all this happen in the Beyond Quantum Land!

 ## Target audience

 Everyone, with or without an interest in quantum physics.
 Absolutely no prerequisite knowledge is required to enjoy the game!
+(Although your interested in contemporary debates about the [foundations of quantum physics](https://github.com/dj-26/Beyond-Quantum/edit/main/README.md#scientific-backgrounds) probably will be kindled by the game.)

 ## Game instructions
 ### Goal

-In the Beyond Quantum land, several Beyond Quantum University train scientists to personify quantum physics and beyond.
-You are in charge of one of them.
-Preserve your own university under the competition of others'!

-You can achieve this by training scientists and letting them engage in combats with other scientists and universities.
+In the Beyond Quantum Land, several Beyond Quantum University train scientists who personify quantum physics and beyond.
+You are in charge of one of the universities.
+Strive to make your university prosper under the competition of others!
+You can achieve this by training scientists and letting them engage in scientific debates with other scientists and universities.

 ### Control

 - Select unit/building: Left click mouse.
-- Move unit/attack: Right click mouse.
+- Move unit/launch debate: Right click mouse.
 - Zoom in/out: Use keys Z/X or mouse wheel.
 - Scroll camera: Move mouse to border, or use keys W/S/A/S (alternatively use keys up/down/left/right).
 - Rotate camera: Use keys G/H for left/right rotation.
 Hold mouse right button and move cursor to rotate in arbitrary directions.